Mobile offshore base: History

 The idea of the MOB was first seriously considered when the United States entered Operation Desert Shield (1990–91).
 The U.S. was forced to request the use of allied bases, which, besides strictly military considerations, proved to be politically sensitive in the case of Saudi Arabia.
 With the MOB concept the U.S. could have a base anywhere in the world in as little as a month.
 The base as conceived would have had virtually unlimited capabilities, and most of its creators did not envision just a floating air strip, but a town-sized base.

 The joint mobile offshore base (JMOB) was a MOB concept for expeditionary warfare and humanitarian and commercial operations developed in the 1990s by McDermott International, Inc. of Arlington, Virginia.
 The JMOB was to be composed of five self-propelled units creating a one-mile long runway that could accommodate a fully loaded C-17.
 NATO was thought to be interested in the concept at the time.

 A technical report presented to the U.S. Congress in April 2000 identified that such a base was technologically feasible and could be built by the defense industry of the United States.
-It was estimated that each 300m long module would cost around $1.5 billion and a full, 2km long MOB would cost between $5-8 billion.
+It was estimated that each 300m long module would cost around $1.5 billion and a full, 2 km long MOB would cost between $5–8 billion.
 However, a 2001 feasibility study for the United States Department of Defense concluded that a MOB would have lower cost effectiveness compared to alternatives such as aircraft carriers and LMSR cargo ships.

 Smaller versions of the MOB have also been proposed - in 2017, the Malaysian Marine Technology Company proposed a Mobile Offshore Base Station, a 62m long self-propelled barge.
 It would be fully air-conditioned and feature a galley, a mess room, meeting room, prayer room, recreation room and control room.
 It can accommodate 40 sailors for one month at sea.
 It possessed a rear-mounted slipway to recover small boats (such as the Swedish CB-90) and a large, front-mounted helicopter pad.
 A smaller, 44.8m long "8-point mooring barge) variant was also proposed.
 In 2019, another Malaysian company, Muhibbah Engineering, proposed its own design, which had four legs, each 135m long, which it could deploy to raise it above the sea surface and swell.
 It could normally accommodate 150 military personnel and up to 420 people during disaster relief operations.